Gastric Sleeve Surgery

 • Enjoy improved quality of life

-There are additional benefits specific to gastric sleeve surgery.
+Your surgeon will discuss additional benefits specific to the gastric sleeve surgery with you.

 Expected Weight Loss for Gastric Sleeve Procedure

-The average person loses about 60% of their excess weight over 12 to 18 months.
-Because this is a relatively new procedure, there is less information about long-term weight loss.
+The average person loses about 50% to 70% of their excess weight over 12 to 18 months.
 Over time, people appear to experience less weight loss when compared to gastric bypass.

 Gastric Sleeve Advantages